carterlc/carterlc/README.md

 - ⚡ Fun fact: ...
 -->
 ## My name is Carter :video_game:
 Pronouns  He/Him :smile:
 Im an inspiring web developer studying Interactive Design and Technology @saskpolytechnic.
 I enjoy creating interactive web projects and playing with my dog.
+I am a new github user and I hope to populate this account with cool new code repositorys that I can share with you all!

 ### Two truths and a lie
 1. My name is Carter